 It's only too easy to see the "preps" as the good guys and the "goffs" as the bad guys.
 After all, the "goffs" are all utter jerks and we never see the "preps" do anything to deserve the treatment they get.
-In particular, the fic wants us to see Britney as the Alpha Bitch and Ebony as the Cool Loser.
+In particular, the fic wants us to see Britney as the Alpha Bitch and Enoby as the Cool Loser.
 But who's the one judging the other for how she dresses?
 Who's the one who sits by and takes the other's abuse without retaliating until the end?
 Who's the one gets followed around by a large group of friends while the other one always seems to be on her own?
+The only time Britney does anything bad is towards the end of the story when she breaks Snap, Loopin, and Hargrid out of Azerbaijan and tells Ebony that Voldemort "will, like, totally kill your friends."
+And Ebony immediately tortures her afterwards.

 "Dumblydore".
 Is he a "poser" just trying to be cool like Ebony thinks?
 Is he a brilliant ChessmasterObfuscating Stupidity to manipulate Ebony into destroying "Volsemort"?
 Or is he just an old, senile guy who does things at random?

-When Ebony used the Killing Curse at the end, did she aim it at Voldemort or herself?
+When Enoby used the Killing Curse at the end, did she aim it at Voldemort or herself?

 Accidental Innuendo: Whether it's actually accidental depends on whether the fic actually is a parody or not, but regular words are occasionally "accidentally" spelled wrong and turned into obscenities, e.g. "Minister of Magic Cornelius Fudge" becomes "Mystery of Magic Cornelia Fuck", "Professor Slughorn" becoming "Professor Slutborn", etc.